-Component:10 Personnel Development Standards Related Policy Component Guidance/Procedures Reference/Related Documents 10.1.0 General Requirements 10.1.1 A. ESSO's personnel development system may include: Training personnel to work in rural and inner-city areas, Training personnel in the emotional and social development of young children, Training personnel to support families in participating fully in the development and implementation of the child's IFSP, and Training personnel using standards that are consistent with early learning personnel development standards funded under the State Advisory Council on Early Childhood Education.
-B. ESSO will develop partnerships to increase training opportunities and strengthen collaborative training efforts.
+Component:10 Personnel Development Standards Related Policy Component Guidance/Procedures Reference/Related Documents 10.1.0 General Requirements 10.1.1 ESSO's personnel development system may include: Training personnel to work in rural and inner-city areas, Training personnel in the emotional and social development of young children, Training personnel to support families in participating fully in the development and implementation of the child's IFSP, and Training personnel using standards that are consistent with early learning personnel development standards funded under the State Advisory Council on Early Childhood Education.
+ESSO will develop partnerships to increase training opportunities and strengthen collaborative training efforts.
 Partners may include: LES, DOE, LEAs, Institutes of Higher Education (IHE), Centers for Autism Related Disorders (CARD), Local Children's Services Councils, Early Head Start, Head Start, Healthy Start, Technical Assistance and 10.1.2 Training System (TATS), and others as identified.
 A. The ESSO will provide support and technical assistance for the ongoing in-service training of personnel providing early intervention services.
 B. ESSO will disseminate information on training opportunities for early intervention service providers and for families of children with special needs.
 10.2.0 Local Early Steps (LES) Requirements 10.2.1 A. Each LES will disseminate training information to local providers.
 B. Each LES may elect to require additional training beyond the minimum training standards set forth by ESSO.
 C. Each LES will collaborate on training content with the ESSO.
-10.3.0 General Requirements for Provider Application and Appro oval 10.3.5 When the LES must use a provider not enrolled in Early Step due to the circumstances described in Policy Handbook 10.3.5 , the LES should provide information and assistance to such provider on enrolling in Early Steps.
+10.3.0 General Requirements for Provider Application and Appr oval 10.3.5 When the LES must use a provider not enrolled in Early Step due to the circumstances described in Policy Handbook 10.3.5 , the LES should provide information and assistance to such provider on enrolling in Early Steps.
 10.4.0 Service Coordinator Requirements 10.4.2 After a service coordinator is hired, the following will occur: A. The LES will verify the degree is from an accredited university by checking the following website: http://ope.ed.gov/accreditation/Search.aspx, 1.
 The LES will check and complete all attestations on the LES Service Coordinator Attestation Checklist, and 2.
 The newly hired service coordinator will apply directly to Medicaid Provider Enrollment using the LES Service Coordinator Attestation Checklist, to become a Medicaid Targeted Case Management Provider.
-It is highly recommended that an electronic application be cent to even difference.
-Medicaid Targeted Case Management Checklist that an electronic application be sent to expedite approval.
-Scanned documents can be uploaded with electronic 10.0 Personnel Development Standards
+It is highly recommended that an electronic application be sent to expedite approval.
+Scanned documents can be uploaded with electronic Medicaid Targeted Case Management Checklist